-Baker Sanctuary is a 715 acre preserve for Golden-cheeked Warblers, an endangered species that only nests and breeds in Central Texas.
+Baker Sanctuary is a 715-acre preserve for Golden-cheeked Warblers, an endangered species that only nests and breeds in Central Texas.
 Baker is open to Travis Audubon members and their guests from dawn to dusk with the exception of the hunting season.
 Baker Sanctuary is located on Lime Creek Road in northern Travis County.
-View an eBird list of birds spotted at Baker Sanctuary.

 Chaetura Canyon is a small green island of protected natural habitat surrounded by rapidly developing Texas Hill Country in northwest Austin.
-Though home to over 30 nesting bird species, this sanctuary is dedicated to the research and conservation of the Chimney Swift (Chaetura pelagica).
-Chaetura Canyon is open to Travis Audubon members and their guests.
-For information about the 2016 events at Chaetura Canyon, click here.
-View a PDF listing the birds spotted at Chaetura Canyon.
-(Updated December 2013)
+Though home to over 30 nesting bird species, this sanctuary is dedicated to the research and conservation of Chimney Swifts.
+Chaetura Canyon is open to Travis Audubon members and their guests for special events.